marcinjahn/technology-notebook/src/docs/programming/algorithms/searching.md

 ## Boyer-Moore-Horspool

-It's an algorithm for searching for a substring withing a string.
+It's an algorithm for searching for a substring within a string.
 It uses a **Bad Match Table** to store characters of the pattern we're searching for (a hashmap).
 Each character is a key, and the value is the shift from the end of the pattern where the given character can be found.
 While iterating through